-- The housing supply and delivery section of the PPG requires local planning authorities "to count housing provided for older people, including residential institutions in Use Class C2, as part of their housing land supply.
+- 6.22 The housing supply and delivery section of the PPG requires local planning authorities "to count housing provided for older people, including residential institutions in Use Class C2, as part of their housing land supply.
 This contribution is based on the amount of accommodation released in the housing market."
 The Housing Delivery Test Measurement Rulebook gives the ratio for communal accommodation based on the national average number of adults in all households as 1.8 based on the 2011 Census.
-For example, a 90 bed care home would equate to 50 net dwellings $(90 \div 1.8 = 50)$. - 6.20 There are existing permissions for residential institutions in Use Class C2 which equate to 57 units.
+For example, a 90 bed care home would equate to 50 net dwellings $(90 \div 1.8 = 50)$. - 6.23 At 31 March 2023 there were existing permissions for residential institutions in Use Class C2 which equate to 91 units.

-Windfall
+Windfall allowance

-- 6.21 The NPPF states that local planning authorities should support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes (Para.68).
-Existing Policies within our development plan already the LPR identify the most sustainable settlements and direct development to the built up areas within settlement boundaries.
-The Council also publishes and maintains a register of brownfield sites that are available and potentially suitable for residential development across the District. - The Council has assessed the contribution likely to be made from windfall sites based on past trends.
-It is clear that windfall sites have consistently played an important role in the housing supply of the District: approximately 74% of completions in the period 2006-2020 2022 were on unallocated, windfall sites.
-The windfall allowance, of 140 dwellings per annum is, in comparison, relatively modest.
-It has been based on the average annual delivery on small sites of less than 10 units (excluding prior approvals for permitted development) over the existing plan period 2006 2020 2022.
-The calculated allowance set out in Table 2 takes account of existing small permissions that are already included in the supply by deducting these from the allowance of 140 dpa over the period 2020 2022 to 20379.
-Any future windfall sites of 10 units or more and prior approvals for permitted development are not included in the calculations of future supply, which introduces flexibility and means that any allocations of medium or large sites within settlement boundaries will not result in any double-counting.
+- 6.24 The NPPF states that local planning authorities should support the development of windfall sites through their policies and decisions giving great weight to the benefits of using suitable sites within existing settlements for homes (para.
+68).
+Policies within the LPR identify the most sustainable settlements and direct development to the built up areas within settlement boundaries.
+The Council also publishes and maintains a register of brownfield sites that are available and potentially suitable for residential development across the District. - 6.25 The Council has assessed the contribution likely to be made from windfall sites based on past trends.
+It is clear that windfall sites have consistently played an important role in the housing supply of the District: approximately 72% of completions in the period 2006 2023 were on unallocated, windfall sites.
+The windfall allowance, of 140 dwellings per annum is, in comparison, relatively modest and will add flexibility to the supply over the plan period.
+It has been based on the average annual delivery on small sites of less than 10 units over the period 2006 2023.
+The calculated allowance set out in Table 2 takes account of existing small permissions that are already included in the supply by deducting these from the allowance of 140 dpa over the period 2023 to 2041.
+Any future windfall sites of 10 units or more are not included in the calculations of future supply, which introduces flexibility to the figures.